MichalOpoka/ecfr/cfr/title-23-Highways/chapter-III-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-1300-Uniform-Procedures-State-Highway-Safety-Grant-Programs/subpart-C-National-Priority-Safety-Program-Racial-Profiling-Data-Collection-Grants/section-1300.23.md

 (iii) A State-certified ignition interlock provider is not available within 100 miles of the individual's residence.

-(h) *Grants to States with a 24-7 Sobriety Program.* To qualify for a grant, a State shall submit the following as part of its HSP, in accordance with part 5 of appendix B:
+(h) *Grants to States with a 24-7 Sobriety Program.* To qualify for a 24-7 Sobriety program grant, a State shall submit the following as part of its HSP, in accordance with part 5 of appendix B:

 (1) Legal citation(s) to State statute demonstrating that the State has enacted and is enforcing a statute that requires all individuals convicted of driving under the influence of alcohol or of driving while intoxicated to receive a restriction on driving privileges, unless an exception in paragraph (g)(2) of this section applies, for a period of not less than 30 days; and

 (2) Legal citation(s) to State statute or submission of State program information that authorizes a Statewide 24-7 sobriety program.

-(i) *Award.* (1) The amount available for grants under paragraphs (d)-(f) of this section shall be determined based on the total amount of eligible States for these grants and after deduction of the amounts necessary to fund grants under 23 U.S.C.
+(i) *Award.* (1) The amount available for grants under paragraphs (d) through (f) of this section shall be determined based on the total amount of eligible States for these grants and after deduction of the amounts necessary to fund grants under 23 U.S.C.
 405(d)(6).

 (2) The amount available for grants under 23 U.S.C.
 405(d)(6)(A) shall not exceed 12 percent of the total amount made available to States under 23 U.S.C.
 405(d) for the fiscal year.

 (3) The amount available for grants under 23 U.S.C.
 405(d)(6)(B) shall not exceed 3 percent of the total amount made available to States under 23 U.S.C.
 405(d) for the fiscal year.

-(j) *Use of grant funds* - (1) *Eligible uses.* Except as provided in paragraphs (j)(2)-(5) of this section, a State may use grant funds awarded under 23 U.S.C.
+(j) *Use of grant funds* - (1) *Eligible uses.* Except as provided in paragraphs (j)(2) through (5) of this section, a State may use grant funds awarded under 23 U.S.C.
 405(d) only for the following programs:

 (i) High-visibility enforcement efforts;

-(ii) Hiring a full-time or part-time impaired driving coordinator of the State's activities to address the enforcement and adjudication of laws regarding driving while impaired by alcohol;
+(ii) Hiring a full-time or part-time impaired driving coordinator of the State's activities to address the enforcement and adjudication of laws regarding driving while impaired by alcohol, drugs or the combination of alcohol and drugs;

 (iii) Court support of high-visibility enforcement efforts, training and education of criminal justice professionals (including law enforcement, prosecutors, judges, and probation officers) to assist such professionals in handling impaired driving cases, hiring traffic safety resource prosecutors, hiring judicial outreach liaisons, and establishing driving while intoxicated courts;